MohammadMaftoun/Machine-learning-algorithms-from-scratch/README.md

     Documentation: The repository contains comprehensive documentation for each algorithm, including explanations of the underlying concepts, mathematical formulations, and implementation details.

     Example Usage: For each algorithm, example scripts are provided to demonstrate how to use the implementations on sample datasets.
-These examples cover tasks such as regression, classification, and clustering, allowing users to see the algorithms in action and experiment with different parameters.
+These examples cover regression, classification, and clustering tasks, allowing users to see the algorithms in action and experiment with different parameters.

     Performance Evaluation: The repository includes utilities for evaluating the performance of the implemented algorithms on various datasets.
 Metrics such as accuracy, precision, recall, and F1-score are computed to assess the effectiveness of the algorithms in different scenarios.